Krane-Apps/solana-near-me-merchant-program/README.md

 # Solana Near Me Merchant Program

 **Solana Near Me** is the first Seeker mobile app that helps you find Solana merchants and ATMs near you.
-Built 100% for the Solana ecosystem, with Solana Pay, Seeker Wallets, Proof-of-Location, Token rewards and NFTs are integrated.
-It's **On-Chain Local Commerce** now possible with help of Solana Sekker Devices.
+Built 100% for the Solana ecosystem, with Solana Pay, Seeker Wallets, Proof-of-Location, Token rewards and NFTs all integrated.
+It's an **On-Chain Local Commerce**; now possible on Solana Seeker Devices.

 ## What This Contract Does